Mug printing companies use art and commerce to transform ordinary mugs into personalized keepsakes or promotional items.

 Another way of looking at profitability is the small one-mug orders.
-In this case, your profit per cup is from $5.00 to $10.00 on average.
-Since each graphic is different for each mug, you won’t be able to make 60 mugs per hour, say, for example, you can make four per hour, which is a more considerable profit margin than the first example with less work.
+In this case, your average profit per cup is from $5.00 to $10.00.
+Since each graphic is different for each mug, you won’t be able to make 60 mugs per hour, but you can still make a considerable profit.

 How Will You Market Your Mugs?

 Getting customers is the downfall of many businesses.
 It’s one of the most challenging areas to master in business.
-First, you must figure out why anyone would buy from you rather than the competition?
-What can you bring to the market that’s better or different than what’s available?
+First, you must figure out why anyone would buy from you rather than the competition.
+What can you bring to the market that’s better or different from what’s available?

-When it comes to competition, a lot of business owners focus on price reduction as their number one tactic.
+Many business owners focus on price reduction as their number one tactic for competition.
 One problem with this is that everyone keeps bringing down the price to the point where there isn’t any profit left to keep your business afloat.

 With mug printing, an advantage you have is the designs you provide.
-You can come up with catchy slogans and professional designs printed on stylish mugs.
+You can develop catchy slogans and professional designs printed on stylish mugs.
 This originality can be the edge you need to get your foot in the market.

-Will you market your mugs to businesses, or will you focus on the local retail or wholesale market, or will you market online?
+Will you market your mugs to businesses, focus on the local retail or wholesale market, or market online?
 You may even be considering a bit of everything, but with that approach, it’s too broad at the startup stage.
-It’s better to focus on one area, master that and then expand into other forms of marketing.
+It’s better to focus on one area, master that, and then expand into other forms of marketing.
 You need to figure out how you market your mugs because without sales, even with a low-cost startup like this, it will fail.

-If you have a strong market, you may want to consider Dropshipping or outsource the work to focus on sales and designs.
+If you have a strong market, you may want to consider Dropshipping or outsourcing the work to focus on sales and designs.

-There are drop shipping companies that will ship your mugs directly to your customer as if the product was being shipped from you.
+Drop shipping companies will ship your mugs directly to your customer as if the product was being shipped from you.
 It is something you can consider when you have a strong enough market.

 In addition to printing on mugs, you could offer related items.
 There are many promotional items you can expand into, as well as caps and t-shirts.
 If you’re including promotional items, your business wouldn’t be just mug printing but silk printing and promotional items.